- Available Locations

 Learning to relax and manage anxiety

 This group is designed to help you to manage your stress, anxiety and emotions in an increasingly frantic world.
 It’s a 4 week live online webinar course that will provide you with the skills to manage your anxiety by triggering your body’s relaxation response.
 It does this by using skills based on current research into stress and anxiety management.
 These techniques can improve attention and decision-making, lead to healthier immune systems, better sleep and many other benefits.

 This is a 7 week Live online that enables you to manage your lack of confidence, stress, anxiety and shyness in social situations by using mindfulness-based CBT.
 What is social anxiety?
 Despite being the most common type of anxiety disorder and the cause of impairment and distress, social anxiety is under-recognised and under-treated.
 Yet virtually everyone knows what it is like to feel shy or lacking in social confidence, often to an extent that can limit opportunities as you avoid social situations or spend so much time fretting and stressing that your enjoyment and happiness are drained away.
 This group aims to re-connect you to what you value most but have lost because of social anxiety.

 An introduction to mindfulness

-A 6 week webinar designed to help you live well, whether you want to reduce negative emotions, anxiety and low mood or simply learn to relax and not feel so overwhelmed.
+A 6 week live online wellbeing coursedesigned to help you live well, whether you want to reduce negative emotions, anxiety and low mood or simply learn to relax and not feel so overwhelmed.
 We are offering a comprehensive introduction to mindfulness, a meditation-based skill which evidence shows can help people to manage stress, improve concentration and memory and lift their mood.